 Hiking And Biking

-Local Cuisine and Restaurants to Try
+Local Cuisine & Best Restaurants to Try

 There are a few places to eat on the Pakleni Islands.
 You’ll find something to suit your taste, from fresh seafood to traditional Croatian dishes.
 Here are some of our favorite places to fuel up: